kiran-foundation/website/src/content/support-form/form.md

   addressError: "Address must be at least 5 characters."
   cityError: "City must be at least 2 characters."
   pincodeError: "Pin code must be 4-10 digits."
-  laptopAddressError: "Laptop address must be at least 5 characters."

   descriptionError: "Description must be at least 10 characters."
   nameEmpty: "Name is required."
   emailEmpty: "Email is required."